awesomebruh03/SDP-300/docs/blueprint.md

 - Project Organization: Organize tasks by projects.
 A project filter that shows tasks associated with the given project.
 Optional milestone categorization.
 - Secure Login: Basic login system with email and password, storing user data locally in browser storage, no dedicated database

+## Team Collaboration:

+- Team Creation: Users can create teams with a name.
+- Team Management UI: A collapsable right sidebar will be used to manage teams and members.
+- Project Assignment: Assign projects to a team.
+- Task Assignment: Assign tasks to individual team members within the assigned project's team.

 ## Style Guidelines:

 - Primary color: Calm blue (#4682B4) to convey professionalism and focus.